 These French silk brownies aren’t difficult to make, but they do require quite a bit of time between the cooling and chilling times.
 The time is time well spent, though, because the combination of fudgy brownies, fluffy chocolate silk, and whipped cream make these some of the best brownies ever!

-I get a little nervous about feeding my family anything with raw eggs, so the chocolate layer doesn’t have any raw eggs (or any eggs at all) in it.
-The chocolate filling is so light and fluffy and delicious that I don’t think you’ll miss them.
+I get a little nervous about feeding my family anything with raw eggs, so the chocolate mousse layer doesn’t have any raw eggs in it.
+The chocolate mousse filling is so light and fluffy and delicious that I don’t think you’ll miss the raw eggs at all.

 How to make French silk brownies